-10But, of course, I can provide examples for clear cut cases.
+12But, of course, I can provide examples for clear cut cases.
 For example, if the text says "We study X in order to shed light on Y", where X is a specific problem and Y is a general phenomenon of well-established (theoretical and/or practical) interest, then I took it as providing an explicit intellectual motivation.
 (Indeed, there were a few works that were explicitly motivated by the desire to understand a phenomenon that occurs in practice; there were taken as providing an explicit intellectual motivation.)
 On the other hand, if the paper claims that its goal is to devise algorithms that would have direct impact on practice (e.g., yield implementations of improved performance in practice), then I took it as providing an explicit instrumental motivation.
 (Such papers were quite rare in all proceedings.)
 Likewise, if the main reason a paper offers for studying a problem is that it is technically difficult, then I took it as providing an instrumental motivation.
 (Such papers were rare too, and did not appear in the papers that I sampled from the 1980's and 1990's.)
-Lastly, if the text states no motivation, but addresses a problem that has been widely perceived (at the time) as being mainly of theoretical interest, then I took it as providing an implicit intellectual motivation.

-that the classification of all papers was produced by the same person in about the same time.
-But the down side is that this person was aware of the source of each paper,11 and so one may suspect a bias, which may gear all results to the direction of confirming that person's hypothesis.
+Lastly, if the text states no motivation, but addresses a problem that has been widely perceived (at the time) as being mainly of theoretical interest, then I took it as providing an implicit classification rule that it is using.13 Furthermore, the classification rule (whether explicit or implicit) is quite subjective (although far, I believe, from being arbitrary).
+A good defense to raise here is that the classification of all papers was produced by the same person in about the same time.
+But the down side is that this person was aware of the source of each paper,14 and so one may suspect a bias, which may gear all results to the direction of confirming that person's hypothesis.
 This is a possibility that I was constantly aware of, and tried my best to counter-act.